-Working with an independent agent in the Trusted Choice® network can simplify the claims process.
+Working with a Trusted Choice® independent agent can simplify the claims process.
 If you have obtained your policy through a member agent, you can count on your agent to help you before, during and after the claims process.
 Contact a local agent today to get more information about how renters insurance can help to protect you and your belongings.

 Claims Statistics for 2011

 The Insurance Information Institute is a great resource for statistics and facts about insurance claims and common hazards in the U.S. Check out these facts relating to renters insurance claims:

 - The average claim for bodily injury and property damage was $18,351

 - Property damage caused by water and freezing averaged $6,965 per claim